Top 10 Eddie Money Songs

-Money's two-times platinum debut is, and quite rightly, forever associated with its breakout hits 'Two Tickets to Paradise' and 'Baby Hold On.'
-On this track, however, Money offered one of the first glimpses of the depth that would ultimately drive home hits like 'I Wanna Go Back,' and its raw, nervy presentation sends 'Save a Little Room' higher up our list.
+Money's two-times platinum debut is, and quite rightly, forever associated with its breakout hits "Two Tickets to Paradise" and "Baby Hold On."
+On this track, however, Money offered one of the first glimpses of the depth that would ultimately drive home hits like "I Wanna Go Back," and its raw, nervy presentation sends "Save a Little Room" higher up our list of the Top 10 Eddie Money Songs.
 This is as heartbreakingly bereft, as brutally honest, as anything he'd ever put to tape.
 By its end, Money has shown himself to be much more than the son of cop who simply liked to rock a little.

 'Think I'm in Love'

-At first, 'Think I'm in Love' sounds like what it no doubt is: an early-1980s pop confection that would become this album's highest-charting single at No. 16.
+At first, "Think I'm in Love" sounds like what it no doubt is: An early-'80s pop confection that would become this album's highest-charting single at No. 16.
 That is, until drummer Gary Mallaber hits this little stutter-step fill, and suddenly the rest of Money's whip-sharp band comes into focus.
-From Ralph Carter's coiled bass to Marty Walsh's locomotive guitar, 'Think I'm in Love' is ultimately revealed to have a surprising complexity, as well.
+From Ralph Carter's coiled bass to Marty Walsh's locomotive guitar, "Think I'm in Love" is ultimately revealed to have a surprising complexity, as well.

 The final ballad on our list is perhaps Money's best interpretive moment, bolstered by a lean (for its time, at least) music bed courtesy of co-producers Richie Zito and David Kershenbaum.
 Zito also adds this consistently dark undertow on guitar, particularly after Money quiets the band to more forcefully handle Stan Meissner's lyric.
 The result is an emotional centerpoint on Money's biggest '80s-era album.